Mohula-Prasath/Bike_Dataset_analysis_in_excel/README.md

 ## Data Preparation

-Before analysis, the dataset was cleaned and transformed:
+Before performing the analysis, several data cleaning and transformation steps were carried out:

-* Standardized categorical values (e.g., M/F → Male/Female)
+* Standardized categorical values (M/F → Male/Female)
-* Standardized marital status values
+* Standardized marital status values (M/S → Married/Single)
-* Created a new **Age Bracket** column to group customers into categories
+* Created a new **Age Bracket** column to group customers into categories such as Young Adult, Adult, Middle Age, and Senior
-* Prepared data for pivot table analysis
+* Prepared the data for pivot table analysis

 ---

 ## Dashboard Features

-The Excel dashboard includes interactive filters (slicers) and visualizations to explore bike purchasing behavior.
+The Excel dashboard includes interactive filters (slicers) and visualizations that allow users to explore bike purchasing behavior dynamically.

-### Filters
+### Interactive Filters

-Users can filter the dashboard by:
+The dashboard includes slicers for:

 * Marital Status
 * Region
 * Education

+These filters allow users to explore the data based on different customer demographics.

+---

-### Visualizations
+## Visualizations Included

-The dashboard contains the following charts:
+The dashboard includes the following charts:

 1. **Average Income by Gender and Bike Purchase**
 2. **Bike Purchase Distribution by Age Group**